enthought/edge-examples/external-app-example/README.md

 - A [`/login` endpoint with OAuth redirect to Edge](./src/api/auth.py#L41)
 - A [`/authorize` endpoint](./src/api/auth.#L57) which will be the `redirect_uri` for handling Edge OAuth

+## Application Specific Security Requirements

+During authentication, Edge provides the identity of any user that can sign in to Edge via OAuth2.
+However, the OAuth2 specification does not provide identity management specific to your organization.
+Therefore, your application should perform further validation on the returned username to make sure they have access to your organization's resources.
+In this example, further validation should occur after [retrieving the user's identity](./src/api/auth.py#79).

 ## Accessing The Application